 Being On the Level is Important

 Mrs. C8j and I were looking at a very nice house one time, and the visit was going well until I walked into one of the bedrooms.
-I had been having a few late nights, so I suddenly felt off kilter, like I was about to fall over, so I sat down on the bed.
+I had had a few late nights, so I suddenly felt off kilter, like I was about to fall over, so I sat down on the bed.
 Mrs. C8j wandered in and had this odd look on her face and said, “What is with the floor?”.

 I stood up and realize that the floor actually sloped into one of the corners and that “off kilter” sensation I had, was the floor itself not being level.